CodeYourFuture/syllabus-archive/react/lesson3.md

 - Go to https://github.com/djgrant/beyonce-app and follow the instructions to clone and install the app.

-- You'll find in the components folder an `Album` component already written for you to use.
+- You'll find in the components folder an `Album` component already written for you to use, and an `Albums` component that you need to complete

-- Fetch an array of albums from https://gist.githubusercontent.com/rarmatei/f5ae92ac93d9716affab822a3f54f95b/raw/208c60d8bedabae95f35c2fa01b7010c9e3d8b45/beyonce-albums.json.
+- In the `Albums` component fetch an array of albums from https://gist.githubusercontent.com/rarmatei/f5ae92ac93d9716affab822a3f54f95b/raw/dc014926ed07a10404934d25bfcea382daf53a7f/beyonce-albums.json.

-- Using the data returned from the API, render a list of `Album` components, passing in the necessary props.
+- Using the data returned from the API, render an array of `Album` components, passing in the necessary props.

 Things you will need to know:
 - Fetch